sports-club-manager/leaguesort/README.md

 representing the league table based on those results.
 The sorted array can be passed to a templating library or front-end code for display.

+The default comparator for a league table is based on the following hierarchy;

+Points > Goal Difference > Goals Scrored > Wins > Head2Head

+.. but this can be changed by supplying a custom comparator.

 ## Installation

     npm install leaguesort --save